 Prospective students look for more detailed information and browse study opportunities by country, program, degree or university.

-They look for details such as starting dates, admission requirements and tuitions fees.
+They look for details such as starting dates, admission requirements and tuition fees.

 They are very receptive to social media content, reviews and customized emails.